SkylineCommunications/dataminer-docs/connector-help/connector_help/Crosspoint_HUB-DSPv2.md

 ### Creation

-This driver uses an HTTP connection and needs the following user information:
+This connector uses an HTTP connection and requires the following input during element creation:

 **HTTP CONNECTION:**